 Why RTLS Matters in 2026

-The shift is important.
-RTLS is no longer just about seeing where something is.
-It is about using location data to improve how the organization runs.
-According to the U.S. Bureau of Labor Statistics, workplace injuries cost employers billions annually — RTLS is increasingly deployed as a direct mitigation layer in high-risk environments.
+According to the U.S. Bureau of Labor Statistics, workplace injuries cost employers billions annually.
+RTLS is increasingly deployed as a direct mitigation layer in high-risk environments, not as a monitoring tool but as an active operational control.

 Common RTLS Use Cases Across Industries